UBC-MDS/programming-in-python-for-data-science/chapters/module5.md

 ---
-title: 'Module 5: Marriage & the Whole Package: (Missing Values and joining Dataframes)'
+title: 'Module 5: Loops and Functions'
 description:
   'In this module you will learn about ...'
 prev: /module4